lab1092/blender-manual_ja/manual/basics/undo_and_redo.rst

 .. note:: There are two separate Histories for Blender

-   Blender uses two separate Histories, one dedicated for the :guilabel:`Edit` Mode, and one dedicated for the :guilabel:`Object` Mode.
+   Blender uses two separate Histories, one dedicated for the *Edit* Mode, and one dedicated for the *Object* Mode.

 Blender Search